-- Routine Patient Care.
-Consider all patients as candidates for pain control regardless of transport time. - Assess pain severity.
-Have the patient rate his/her pain from 0 to 10, or use another appropriate pain scale.
-Document value each time pain is assessed. - Non-pharmacological control: Splint injury(s); apply ice pack(s). - Call for Paramedic intercept, for moderate to severe acute pain (scale ≥ 4), if available.
-If not available, call for AEMT intercept.
+- Routine Patient Care. - Have the patient rate his/her pain from 0 to 10, or use another appropriate pain scale.
+Document value each time pain is assessed.

+- Non-pharmacological pain control: Use ample padding when splinting musculoskeletal injuries; consider the application of a cold pack for 30 minutes. - If not contraindicated, consider acetaminophen 325 1000 mg PO, no repeat. - For moderate to severe pain, call for Paramedic intercept, if available.
+If not, call for AEMT intercept.